Surprise your sweetie with a DIY Valentine’s mug! This project uses permanent vinyl, but you can also learn how I used

 - Permanent vinyl (I bought this pack because it’s nice to have a huge selection on hand!)

 - Weeding tools

 - Transfer Paper

-- Mugs (Look for mugs without curves for best results)
+- Mugs (Look for mugs that aren’t round for best results)

 - Cut files (Click the download button at end of the post)

-If you want to add your own text, ungroup the image, delete the text included.
+If you want to add your own text, ungroup the image, and delete the text included.
 Click the text button to add your own.
 I used Arial Rounded for a cute, retro feel.

 Cut Your Vinyl for Your Mug